How long does it take to complete this degree?

 How do students support themselves while in the program?

 The program is designed for working professionals so many students pay out of pocket.
 Some employers will offer tuition reimbursement for pursuing the degree, so a number of our students participate in such programs.
 Other students take out students loans to cover their tuition expenses.
-Note: to be eligible for student loans you need to take at least two courses per semester.
+Note: to be eligible for federal student loans you need to take at least two courses per semester.
+However, private student loans may be an option for students wishing to take one course at a time.

 Are there Teaching or Research Assistantships available in ESP?